markjacksonfishing/katacoda/sysdig-container-visibility/step5.md

-One of the hardest things to do when troubleshooting Linux systems in general and container-based infrastructures in particular, is observing the data that processes and/or containers are exchanging.
-Not only at the network level but also at the file level.
+One of the hardest things to do when troubleshooting Linux systems in general, and container-based infrastructures in particular, is observing the data that processes and/or containers are exchanging.
+Not only at the network level, but also at the file level.
 Let's see a few examples:

 ## Watch HTTP requests to each of the containers